diskoverdata/diskover-community/docs/_pages/home.md

   cta_label: "<i class='fa fa-download'></i> Install Now"
   cta_url: "https://github.com/shirosaidev/diskover/releases/latest"
   caption:
-excerpt: 'diskover is a file system analytics application that includes a multi-threaded disk crawler that uses Elasticsearch to index your file metadata. diskover crawls and indexes your files on a local computer or remote server using NFS or SMB.
+excerpt: 'diskover is a file system analytics application that includes a multi-threaded disk crawler that uses Elasticsearch to index your file metadata. diskover crawls and indexes your files on a local computer or remote server using NFS or SMB.<br />

-File metadata is bulk added and streamed into Elasticsearch, allowing you to search and visualize your files in diskover-web or Kibana without having to wait until the crawl is finished. diskover is written in Python and runs on Linux and OS X/macOS.
+File metadata is bulk added and streamed into Elasticsearch, allowing you to search and visualize your files in diskover-web or Kibana without having to wait until the crawl is finished. diskover is written in Python and runs on Linux and OS X/macOS.<br />
 diskover aims to help manage your storage by identifying old and unused files and give better insights into data change "hotfiles", file duplication "dupes" and wasted space.
-It is designed to help deal with managing large amounts of data growth and provide detailed storage analytics.
+It is designed to help deal with managing large amounts of data growth and provide detailed storage analytics.<br />
 diskover includes a built-in UDP socket server for remote commands and also has plug-in support for expanding diskover's indexing capabilities.<br /> <small><a href="https://github.com/shirosaidev/diskover/releases/tag/1.4.0">Latest release v1.4.0</a></small><br /><br /> {::nomarkdown}<iframe style="display: inline-block;" src="https://ghbtns.com/github-btn.html?user=shirosaidev&repo=diskover&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe> <iframe style="display: inline-block;" src="https://ghbtns.com/github-btn.html?user=shirosaidev&repo=diskover&type=fork&count=true&size=large" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>{:/nomarkdown}'
 feature_row:
   - image_path: /assets/images/mm-customizable-feature.png